Basics

 Introduction to Liquid Syntax

-Liquid is a template language created by Shopify and is used to load dynamic content on storefronts.
-It allows developers to embed logic into HTML and manipulate content depending on different conditions.
-This post will guide you through the basic syntax of Liquid, focusing on how to use tags for logic and output.
+Liquid is a template language created by Shopify and written in Ruby.
+It is the backbone of Shopify themes and is used to load dynamic content on storefronts.
+Liquid syntax is designed to be readable and easy to use.
+This guide covers the basics of Liquid syntax, focusing on the use of {% %} for logic and {{ }} for output.

-Filters are used to modify the output of variables.
-They are placed within the output tags and separated by a pipe |.
-For example, using the money filter formats a number as a currency.
+Liquid filters are used to modify the output of variables.
+Filters are placed within the output tags and are separated from the variable by a pipe (|) character.

 Conclusion